 The Guide explains local grievance processes, the ADB Accountability Mechanism and other forms of advocacy that local communities can use to defend their rights and hold the ADB accountable if the policy is violated.
 An accompanying Facilitators’ Edition includes interactive activities and instructions for facilitators to run training sessions on each topic.

-Designed by Inclusive Development International in collaboration with Equitable Cambodia and developed for the Southeast Asian context, this four-day training curriculum helps communities to think strategically about how to negotiate with private companies and government authorities seeking to take their land.
+Inclusive Development International, Equitable Cambodia—Developed for the Southeast Asian context, this four-day training curriculum helps communities to think strategically about how to negotiate with private companies and government authorities seeking to take their land.

 Inclusive Development International – This guide is an action resource for communities affected by projects funded by the International Finance Corporation of the World Bank Group.
 It is designed to help communities understand their rights and entitlements vis-a-vis IFC projects and to decide whether they want to file a complaint with the IFC’s independent grievance mechanism, the Compliance Advisor Ombudsman (CAO), as a part of their advocacy strategy.
 The Facilitators’ Manual contains activities and discussions on each topic to help communities use the information that they learn to develop an advocacy strategy to defend their rights.